-In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance and management bias through judgements and assumptions in significant accounting estimates.
+In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to credit risk in relation to impairment on loans and advances to customers, and revenue recognition (which we pinpointed to the accuracy due to the manual calculation process of some parts of the revenue).

-Our procedures in relation to fraud included but were not limited to:
+Our audit procedures in relation to fraud included but were not limited to:

-- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; - Being skeptical to the potential of management bias through judgements and assumptions in significant accounting estimates; and - Introducing elements of unpredictability in audit testing.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Inspecting the Bank's regulatory and legal correspondence and reviewing minutes of the Board of Directors meetings in the year; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Being skeptical to the potential of management bias in key judgements and assumptions in significant accounting estimates; - Discussing amongst the engagement team the risks of fraud; and

+• Addressing the risks of fraud through management override of controls by performing journal entry testing.